Skip to content

 response as ByteArray = message(connection, 1024)!

-reply as String = hex(response)
+reply as String = hexadecimal(response)

 console(f"server replied: {reply}")